Higgs Production in Neutralino Decays in the MSSM - The LHC and a Future e+e- Collider: Neutralino decays to : Experimental Searches

-With an expected integrated luminosity of 0.5 - 1.0~ab$^{-1}$ a high energy linear collider can observe these decays over a significant part of the kinematically allowed region of the parameter space.
-This is quantified here by the fraction of the pMSSM points yielding at least 20 signal events for an integrated luminosity of 0.5~ab$^{-1}$ for $\sqrt{s} =$ 0.5~TeV and of 1~ab$^{-1}$ for $\sqrt{s} =$ 1, 1.5 and 3~TeV, over the $[\mu, M_1]$ and $[\mu, M_2]$ parameter space, as shown in Figure~\ref{fig:M1MuHLC}.
+With an expected integrated luminosity of $0.5 - 3$~ab$^{-1}$ a high energy linear collider can observe these decays over a significant part of the kinematically allowed region of the parameter space.
+This is quantified here by the fraction of the pMSSM points yielding at least 25 signal events for an integrated luminosity of 0.5~ab$^{-1}$ for $\sqrt{s} =$ 0.5~TeV and of 1~ab$^{-1}$ for 1~TeV, 2~ab$^{-1}$ for 1.5~TeV and 3~ab$^{-1}$ for 3~TeV, over the $[\mu, M_1]$ parameter space, as shown in Figure~\ref{fig:M1MuLC}, where the sensitivity to the decay into $h$ is compared to that of inclusive neutralino and chargino decays.

+The background for these decays with two $h$ or a $h$ and a $Z$ bosons and large missing energy are expected to be small and this justifies our simple criteria of event counting to obtain the regions of sensitivity in the $[\mu - M_1]$ plane.
+These backgrounds have been studied in more detail at 3~TeV, as discussed below.